SaurabhGoyal/robotics_labs/gazebo_tutorial/Readme.md

     - Set the plugin in world that enables and controls movement with respect to wheels.
 This exposes an input topic for commands.
 Messages can be sent to this - `gz topic -t "/cmd_vel" -m gz.msgs.Twist -p "linear: {x: -35.5, y: 54.9}, angular: {z: 0.125}"`
     - Set a UI plugin (`Key Publisher`) that captures keypresses.
     - Set the plugin in world that forwards key press topic messages to motion controller input topic.
 For monitoring any topic - `gz topic -e -t <topic>`.
+- Add custom world with custom GUI config and including models from local and URL.
+    - Use `gz topic -e -t /world/custom_world/stats` for listening to world stats.
+    - Use https://app.gazebosim.org/dashboard for pre built models and worlds.